CoinDrip-finance/sui-client/README.md

 It offers the following functions:

 - See/Filter your incoming/outgoing streams
-- Create a new stream using multiple templates
+- Create a new stream
+  - Using multiple templates
+  - Using our AI Assistant
+  - By uploading a CSV
 - See details on any stream and the associated NFT
 - Execute actions like withdraw
+- Request any information related to Sui or Coindrip from our AI Assistant